JacobJax/MaFOM/README.md

 A user can also create their own event for as little as nothing; 💯 free (A user can alternate roles between being an event attendee and a host)

+The project was built in collab with my friend [Allan Abere](https://github.com/Allan70).

 ## Languages and Technologies 🛠

 * HTML